 2. Coil ankle leashes are encouraged for all paddlers and are required for our renters taking boards on paddles on the Stones or Cumberland rivers and on flatwater on windy dates.

-3. Start and finish you paddle on you knees (not standing) to help prevent hitting the nose of the paddleboard or the fin on rocks or concrete.
+3. Start and finish your paddle on your knees (not standing) to help prevent hitting the nose of the paddleboard or the fin on rocks or concrete.

 4. Tell someone where you’ll be paddling and when you’ll be back.
 Wear ID.
 (We love Road ID for this.)

 5. Jump, bounce, somersault, and play on the paddleboard in water.
 Do none of these things on the board on land.
 This is how boards get damaged.